jansmolders86/mediacenterjs/README.md

 Or browsed to the root directory of MediaCenterJS in the terminal/command prompt and type:
 	node index

 If you close this window, MCJS will stop working.
-You can also see usefull information about what the server is doing, including error messages and other usefull information.
+You can also see useful information about what the server is doing, including error messages and other useful information.

 ![Browse] (screenshots/browse_example.jpg)